theunissenlab/ReusableImplant/README.md

 <img width="500" alt="Screenshot 2024-06-05 at 11 49 12 AM" src="https://github.com/AnnLiBenn/ReusableImplant/assets/43388358/dece0637-9010-449f-a46c-d8cc5e54174a">
 </p>

+## Additional Parts:

+Note: Links are for reference, but could be sourced elsewhere.
+The brass inserts are heat inserted using a soldering iron and mild pressure.

+- [M1 Brass knurled inserts](https://www.mcmaster.com/92120A110/) (5x): To be heat-inserted into the Payload.

+- [M3 Brass knurled inserts](https://www.mcmaster.com/94459A140/) (3x): To be heat-inserted into the Docking Holder.

+- [M1 Screws](https://www.mcmaster.com/91800A050/) (5x): To lock modules together.

+- [M3 10mm screws](https://www.mcmaster.com/91290A295/) (3x): For securing the Docking Module in its holder

+- 6.4mm diameter rods: For creating the assembly jig

 ## Note
 All .sldprt files were created using SOLIDWORKS 2022.
 This design is inspired by the [Coen-Lab Apollo Implant](https://github.com/Coen-Lab/chronic-neuropixels/tree/main#np1_payload-or-np2-alpha_payload).